italia389/XRE/ReadMe.md

 XRE provides support for matching an RE while scanning backward through a string or user data structures.
 This is accomplished by performing the following steps in your program:

-1. Reverse the RE string pattern with `xregrev()`.
-2. Compile the reversed pattern with the REG_REVERSED flag.
+1. Compile the pattern with the REG_REVERSE flag.
-3. Optionally specify flag(s) at execution time which control how line and word boundaries are matched.
+2. Optionally specify flag(s) at execution time which control how line and word boundaries are matched.
-4. Provide a reversed string to `xregexec()`, or provide elements of a collection in reversed order to the callback function associated with `xreguexec()`.
+3. Provide a reversed string to `xregexec()`, or provide elements of a collection in reversed order to the callback function associated with `xreguexec()`.

-The only limitation to this feature is that the RE pattern cannot contain back references or stand-alone options.
+The only limitation to this feature is that the RE pattern cannot contain back references.

 Approximate Matching
 --------------------